Age-Related Heart Disease

 - Physical activity

-There are a number of common heart problems that are associated with age:
+There are a number of common heart diseases and problems that are associated with age:

 - Angina: chest pain, pressure or squeezing in the chest caused by a temporary reduction of blood flow to the heart